gimlet-io/gimlet-stack/README.md

 https://gimlet.io/gimlet-stack/getting-started/

-This repo is only the tooling that delivers stacks.
+This repo holds the tooling that delivers stacks.
-If you are interested of the source of our reference stack, visit https://github.com/gimlet-io/gimlet-stack-reference
+If you are interested in the source of our reference stack, visit https://github.com/gimlet-io/gimlet-stack-reference

 ## Community